amirmasoud-iravani/ai-engineering-school/CONTRIBUTING.md

-# Contributing to the school
+# Contributing to the School

 When adding a lesson: